scolomar/dca/6-Security/3-Network_security.md

 In a three tier architecture we can place for example a frontend container attached to the frontend network and a middleware container attached to both the frontend and the backend network.
 The database container will only be attached to the backend network: this way the middleware will be able to talk to both the frontend and the database because it is attached to both networks.
-The frontend will only be able talk to the middleware but not to the database because they are in different networks.
+The frontend will only be able to talk to the middleware but not to the database because they are in different networks.
 An example of such an architecture could be an Apache Web server as a frontend, a Tomcat server as a middleware and a MySQL server as a database.

 A different situation arises when we are using Kubernetes.